Catholic Daughters of the Americas: History

 The Catholic Daughters of the Americas were founded by members of the Utica, New York branch of the Knights of Columbus and intended to operate as the organizations female auxiliary.
-When the first set of officers were elected on June 18, 1903, most of the leadership was male, including Supreme Regent John Carberry.
+When the first set of officers was elected on June 18, 1903, most of the leadership was male, including Supreme Regent John Carberry.
 The National Secretary, National Treasurer and three of the six members of the Board of Directors were also men.
-Supreme Vice-Regent Mary McKernan was the highest ranking woman and she became the groups first female Supreme Regent after the death of Carberry in August 1906.
+Supreme Vice-Regent Mary McKernan was the highest ranking woman and she became the group's first female Supreme Regent after the death of Carberry in August 1906.

 Originally, the National Order of the Daughters of Isabella, the organization was very active during World War I, volunteering as nurses and clerks, hosting parties for servicemen, conducting sewing and knitting classes for the Red Cross, donating clothing for the needy and working with the blind.
 In 1921 the name was changed to the Catholic Daughters of America — until 1954, when it became Catholic Daughters of the Americas — and in 1925 the Knights of Columbus severed ties with the organization.
 Under the direction of Mary Duffy from 1923 to 1950 the group expanded vigorously, reaching 170,000 members in 1928.
 During World War II the Daughters were again active with 8,314 members serving in the Red Cross, over 72,000 completing the Red Cross courses, 7,468 members gave blood donations and 50,000 members sewed and knitted a million articles of clothing.
 The national organization and the courts combined purchased $5.13 million worth of war bonds and sold $3 million more.

-The CDA bought their first national headquarters from the Knights of Columbus, Utica Council #185 in Utica, New York borrowing 10,000 at 5 per cent interest to finance the purchase.
+The CDA bought their first national headquarters from the Knights of Columbus, Utica Council #185 in Utica, New York borrowing $10,000 at 5 percent interest to finance the purchase.
 In 1926 the headquarters was moved to its current location at 10 West 71 Street in New York City.